mongodb/mongo-ruby-driver/.evergreen/README.md

 ### Provision

-Given a Debian EC2 instance at IP `12.34.56.78` which uses `admin` as the username for the initial user, run:
+Given an EC2 instance running a supported Debian or Ubuntu version at IP `12.34.56.78`, use the `provision-remote` command to prepare it for being used to run the driver's test suite.
+This command takes two arguments: the target, in the form of `username@ip`, and the type of provisioning to perform which can be `docker` or `local`.
+Note that the username for Debian instances is `admin` and the username for Ubuntu instances is `ubuntu`:

+    # Configure a Debian instance to run the test suite via Docker
-    ./.evergreen/provision-remote admin@12.34.56.78
+    ./.evergreen/provision-remote admin@12.34.56.78 docker

+    # Configure an Ubuntu instance to run the test suite without Docker
+    ./.evergreen/provision-remote ubuntu@12.34.56.78 local

 This only needs to be done once per instance.

-### Run Tests
+### Run Tests - Docker

-The tests are run via Docker - see the "Testing In Docker" section above.
-The instance creates a docker image with the specified configuration, then runs the test suite in a container created from that image.
+When testing on an EC2 instance, it is recommended to run the tests via Docker In this scenario a docker image is created on the EC2 instance with appropriate configuration, then a container is run using this image which executes the test suite.
+All parameters supported by the Docker test script described above are supported.

 Note that the private environment files (`.env.private*`), if any exist, are copied to the EC2 instance.
 This is done so that, for example, AWS auth may be tested in EC2 which generally requires private environment variables.

-Run the `test-remote` script as follows:
+Run the `test-docker-remote` script as follows:

-    ./.evergreen/test-remote admin@12.34.56.78 MONGODB_VERSION=4.2 -p
+    ./.evergreen/test-docker-remote ubuntu@12.34.56.78 MONGODB_VERSION=4.2 -p

 The first argument is the target on which to run the tests.
 All subsequent arguments are passed to the `test-on-docker` script.
-In this case, `test-remote` will execute the following script on the target instance:
+In this case, `test-docker-remote` will execute the following script on the target instance:

     ./.evergreen/test-on-docker MONGODB_VERSION=4.2 -p

-All arguments that `test-on-docker` accepts are accepted by `test-remote`.
+All arguments that `test-on-docker` accepts are accepted by `test-docker-remote`.
 For example, to verify that all of the tooling is working correctly but not run any tests you could issue;